menu title

 Presenting in a grand rounds style monthly on a range of topics.
 Presentation is simultaneously made in person and streamed live.
 Most presentations are posted for later viewing.
 Learn more >

-Building capacity of corrections health professionals to provide HIV diagnosis, treatment and continuity of care planning within the corrections setting through didactic and interactive presentations, clinical consultation, preceptorships and conferences.
+Building capacity of health professionals working in carceral settings to provide HIV diagnosis, treatment and continuity of care planning within the carceral setting through didactic and interactive presentations, clinical consultation, preceptorships and conferences.
 Learn more >

 Ending the HIV Epidemic